HStep20/Ultimate-Unraid-Dashboard-Guide/readme.md

 - Hit the 'Compose Up' button in the 'Docker' UnRaid tab, the 'Docker Compose Down', then 'Docker Compose Up' again
   - This is to ensure the Grafana Plugins are installed/recognized properly
-- The Actual Grafana Dashboard is found in the [official forum post](https://forums.unraid.net/topic/96895-ultimate-unraid-dashboard-uud/).
-Scroll down to the attachments in the main post, and download the 'Current' version.
+- ~~The Actual Grafana Dashboard is found in the [official forum post](https://forums.unraid.net/topic/96895-ultimate-unraid-dashboard-uud/).
+Scroll down to the attachments in the main post, and download the 'Current' version.~~
+  - As of 12/1/2022, the forum post outlining the UUD seems to have been taken down.
+Its unclear exactly why it was removed, but Ive added my Dashboard JSON to the repository.
+  - Download the 'GUS-Dashboard.json' file and import it into Grafana under the '4 box' button on the left menu
 - Log into Grafana, and hit the 'Configuration' gear icon on the left side panel
 - In the configuration, you will need to edit the Telegraf, UnraidAPI, and Varken data sources